mathren/mesa25_best_practices/Instructions.md

 isotopes (e.g., [Farmer et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJS..227...22F/abstract), [Renzo et al. 2024](https://ui.adsabs.harvard.edu/abs/2024RNAAS...8..152R/abstract), [Grichener et al. 2025](https://ui.adsabs.harvard.edu/abs/2025arXiv250300115G/abstract)).
-If you are interested in the nuclear neutrino luminosities, for example for SN precursor alerts, you need at least &sim;200 (e.g., [Farag et al. 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...893..133F/abstract)).
+If you are interested in the nuclear neutrino luminosities, for example for SN precursor alerts, you need at least &sim;200 (e.g., [Kato et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.496.3961K/abstract), [Farag et al. 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...893..133F/abstract)).
 If your science doesn't depend on the core structure, you may get away with small nuclear reaction networks.

 {{< details title="Hint.
 Click on it to reveal it." closed="true" >}}
 You can inspect the [pgstar movie](./15Msun_problem/early_evolution.mp4) to see your initial conditions.